How To Reduce Your App’s APK Size, Even If You Use Realm

 Since multiple APKs will be generated, the version codes for all of them need to be different, because the Google Play Console doesn’t let you upload APKs with the same version codes.

-So if your current version code for the single APK is 1, and the next version of your app with multiple APKs shouldn’t be 2 (
+So, if your current version code for the single APK is 1, the next version of your app with multiple APKs shouldn’t be 2 (

 x86), 3 (

 x86_64), 4 (

 arm64-v8a).
 That’s a bad practice and would be harder for you to manage.

 Instead, it’s better to have a huge decimal number and assign “codes” to each architecture, as follows:

 Then, your version codes for your app would look something like 2000 (

 arm64-v8a), and the next version codes would be 3000, 3001, 3002, and 3003.
 You get the idea.

 Now, let’s get to the practical part and dive into our app-level